Skip to content

 space.to(alien).count(alien);

-The between helper function generates a range of whole numbers from the given start and finish numbers.
-It also makes sure the input is valid for the chosen neighborhood.
+The between helper generates a range of whole numbers from the given start to finish (inclusive):

 space.to(alien).count(alien, between(1, 5));